New Zealand Immigration System

 - Residence visas – allowing people from other countries to live and work in New Zealand permanently or long term without having to apply for a temporary visa again.

-- To visit New Zealand for sightseeing, spending time with family or for business meetings
+- Visit New Zealand for sightseeing, spending time with family or for business meetings

 For all of the above purposes, you can get appropriate visas.
 All of these visas are considered temporary visas as the visa allows you to be in New Zealand for a limited time period allowing you to complete your purpose of a temporary stay in New Zealand.